anabeldorado/anabeldorado.github.io/index.md

 Now all of this does not tell us in any way **how** women are portrayed in these movies.
 We've seen that women's representation is increasing but what kind of representation ?

 ## We want major roles!
-Having a women lead is much more meaningful than adding only female secondary characters.
+Having a female lead is much more meaningful than adding women only as secondary characters.
 It is therefore crucial to be able to differentiate the two.

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/main_char_ratio.html"></iframe>